 # Set security settings (optional)

-To improve security, you can specify servers that can call APIs of the LINE Platform on the Security tab of your channel settings in the LINE Developers Console.
-You can register IP addresses individually or, if you have multiple servers, you can use classless inter-domain routing (CIDR) notation to register your network address.
+To strengthen security, you can permit only registered servers to make calls to the LINE Platform API.
+To register servers, visit the LINE Developers Console, open the channel settings and the Security tab.
+You can register IP addresses one by one or use classless inter-domain routing (CIDR) notation to register your network address.

-When a user interacts with your LINE Official Account such as adding the LINE Official Account as a friend or sending the LINE Official Account a message, the LINE Platform sends an HTTP POST request to your bot server.
+When a user adds your LINE Official Account as a friend or sends a message to your LINE Official Account, the LINE Platform sends an HTTP POST request to your bot server.
 The destination of this request is the Webhook URL you register in the LINE Developers Console, on the Messaging API tab.
 The request contains a webhook event object, with a signature in the header.

-This section explains how to check if your server can receive webhook events and how to validate the signature of webhook events.
+This section explains how to check if your server can receive webhook events.

 # Receive webhook events

-To confirm that your server can receive webhook events, block your LINE Official Account you added in the earlier step.
-Then find from your server logs to confirm that your bot server receives an unfollow event from the LINE Platform.
-The following is an example log.
+To check if your bot server does receive webhook events, first block the LINE Official Account you added in the earlier step.
+Then find from your server logs that your bot server received an unfollow event from the LINE Platform.
+Here is an example log.

 2017-07-21T09:18:46.755256+00:00 app[web.1]: 2017-07-21 09:18:46.737 INFO 4 --- [io-13386-exec-2] c.e.bot.spring.KitchenSinkController : unfollowed this bot: UnfollowEvent(source=UserSource(userId=Uxxxxxxxxxx...), timestamp=2017-07-21T09:18:46.031Z)

 # Settings on LINE Official Account Manager

-LINE Official Account Manager (opens new window) is a tool for managing your LINE Official Account.
-In addition to using features provided by the Messaging API, you can improve the user experience by customizing your profile, creating Timeline posts, and using other features of LINE Official Account Manager.
+The LINE Official Account Manager (opens new window) is a tool to manage your LINE Official Account.
+In addition to using the features provided by the Messaging API, you can improve the user experience by customizing your profile, create LINE VOOM posts, and much more.

-For a complete list of features available to LINE Official Accounts, see the LINE for Business (opens new window).
+For a complete list of features available to LINE Official Accounts, see LINE for Business (opens new window).